kernalbin/odmpy-ng/README.md

 you, after building, to actually run the audiobook downloader.
 Any options following `run` will be passed to the downloader (note: they're all optional!).
-For freqent use, `-d` can be omitted if AUDIOBOOK_FOLDER is set in your environment, and `-t` can be specified with TMP_BASE or allowed to default to the `tmp` subfolder of your download folder, leaving a very simple `run` command.
+For freqent use, `-d` can be omitted if AUDIOBOOK_FOLDER is set in your environment, and `-t` can be specified with AUDIOBOOK_TMP or allowed to default to the `tmp` subfolder of your download folder, leaving a very simple `run` command.

 Once you've used the downloader a few times and checked that it puts files in